alphafantomu/simple-luv/README.md

 # simple-luv
 A self-contained binary CLI that helps with setting up for a new project or for future projects for Luvit.
-Supports Windows and Linux but Linux hasn't been tested
+Supports Windows and Linux but Linux hasn't been tested.
+There's an issue with setting up environment paths, please be wary

 # Installation
 You can get the latest release [here](https://github.com/alphafantomu/simple-luv/releases/latest), only Windows x64 binaries are provided.